Christ is King. He is the King. There is no other.

 There is a lot of talk about the post-Vatican II Church.
 Some praise the openness and engagement with the world, saying the Church is no longer stuffy, no longer turned in on itself, no longer disengaged.
 Others decry the staggering decline in numbers of priests, religious, and faithful as signs that the council, and especially the post-council era, was a terrible turn.
 In that latter camp one will find many different opinions.
 Some say the council was entirely the work of the Devil, and that we actually have no pope, and have not had one for some time.
 Others accept the existence of the pope, but stand in clear opposition to much of what he does and says, and they decry the modernist church, pointing to the council as the key event in the Church’s profound decline.
 Others are not so strident, they stand with the pope, but they struggle with the council and its modernist tendencies, and they call for a return to authentic reverence at Mass, and think returning to the great traditions of the Church is a good idea, including the traditional Latin Mass of the pre-conciliar Church, but do not think the Church must “go back” to the past in a complete sense.

-I find myself somewhat in that last camp.
+As I continue to work through these ideas I find myself somewhat in that last camp (and perhaps a bit in the second camp).
 Pope Francis is my pope.
 I have written about my struggles with some of what he has said and done, but I still stand with him.
-And I pray for him every day.
+He is my pope and I pray for him every day.
 However, I think it would be wonderful if the great traditions of the Church experienced a world-wide renaissance.
+And I pray every day that the beautiful and rich traditions of the Church would once again be the norm throughout the world.
 In a sense, I see the need for a kind of Catholic counter-revolution against the modernist forces that have harmed and are still harming the Church and the world today.
 What that could or should look like I do not know.
-But I find these two lectures below to offer some perspective and possible ideas.
-Needless to say, these lectures come from a very “conservative” place, and some might find them leaning too far in that direction and the examples used to extreme.
+But I find these two lectures below to offer some perspective and possible ideas — especially in light of the terrible revelations we are experiencing today.
+Needless to say, these lectures come from a very “conservative” place, a place I mostly find appealing (however I don’t consider myself either conservative or liberal) but some might find the lectures leaning too far in that direction and the examples used too extreme.
 I will leave that up to you to decide.